evpgh/breathing.tips/README.md

 # Breathing tips

 ## What
 Simple, but powerful breathing techniques visualized in a minimal 3D environment.
 Controls and animations are easy, intuitive and effective.
-Netlify allows us to have a static site with zero-cost hosting and builds\*.
-Babylon.js is an amazing abstraction on top of WebGL and allows wonderful animations with little boiler plate.
+[Babylon.js](https://www.babylonjs.com/) is an amazing abstraction on top of WebGL and allows wonderful animations with little boiler plate.
 Main scene is based in `js/scene.js` and while a bit messy, allows reusage across tips.
 Pan & zoom are supported on almost any browser.
+Commit in master triggers a deploy on Netlify.
+As this is simple static site I aim at at zero-cost hosting and builds.

 ## Tips
 Tips are really easy.
 Each tip has a `html` file and a `json` file.
 Html file sets the scene up and allows users to view the tip.
 Json file contains the attributes of each breathing tip.
 Let's check `/tips/rest.json`.